akanksha-th/ML_Case_Studies/README.md

 ## 🏗️ Structure of the Repository
 📂 **Classification/** – Projects where the goal is to assign labels to data points.
 📂 **Regression/** – Projects where the goal is to predict continuous values.
+📂 **Anomaly Detection/** – Identifying rare patterns or fraud cases.

 ## 🔥 Future Expansions
 - 🏷️ **Clustering** – Grouping similar data points without labeled data.
-- ⚠️ **Anomaly Detection** – Identifying rare patterns or fraud cases.
 - 📉 **Time Series Forecasting** – Predicting future trends based on past data.
 - 🔄 **Feature Engineering & Data Preprocessing** – Best practices for handling real-world datasets.